 - Instant vanilla pudding– Make sure the pudding is instant and not traditional, otherwise it will not set up properly.
 Traditional vanilla is a great base, French vanilla will be a tad richer and sweeter.

 - Eggnog– That is what makes this eggnog dip!
 Eggnog is made from yolks and cream, which means it is much thicker than milk which is generally used for pudding.
 This will feel thicker because of that.
 Make your own eggnog or grab a jug at the grocery store.
 Be mindful that many contain alcohol, which is perfectly fine if your intention is to make boozy eggnog dip, but since we do not cook this no-bake dessert dip, the alcohol content will remain.
-Therefore, a boozy dip should only be served to those who are 21+ years of age.

 - Whipped topping– such as Cool Whip, this is more stable than real whipped cream, which can deflate.